 Fund Goal and Approach

 The fund seeks long-term capital appreciation with some consideration for current income.
-To pursue its goal, the fund normally allocates 80% of its assets to the equity asset class and 20% of its assets to the fixed-income asset class by investing in underlying funds that invest primarily in equity and fixed-income securities, respectively.
-The fund may invest in underlying funds that invest in U.S. large-, mid- and small-cap equity securities, international equity securities, emerging markets equity securities and global equity securities, which comprise the equity asset category.
-The fund also may invest in underlying funds that invest in U.S. and international fixed-income securities, which comprise the fixed-income asset category.
+To pursue its goal, the fund normally allocates 80% of its assets to the equity asset class and 20% of its assets to the fixed income asset class by investing in underlying funds that invest primarily in equity and fixed income and equity securities, respectively.
+The fund may invest in underlying funds that invest in U.S. and international equity and fixed income securities which comprise these respective asset categories.

-Bond funds are subject generally to interest rate, credit, liquidity, prepayment and extension, derivative and market risks, to varying degrees, all of which are more fully described in the fund's prospectus.
+Bond Risk: Bonds are subject generally to interest rate, credit, liquidity, call and market risks, to varying degrees.
 Generally, all other factors being equal, bond prices are inversely related to interest-rate changes and rate increases can cause price declines.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.